Harvest

 After the pigs were cut in half, the intestines were removed and the halves were hung, skinned, and ready to lay on the table for cutting.
 The excess fat was removed, cut in small pieces and put in the rendering kettle to cook down into lard.
 Roasts and chops were cut up, the upper parts of legs were ready to be cured for hams, and bacon was sliced.
 Any scraps were ground, seasoned and stuffed into casings for sausage.
 Lard was drained off, and cracklings were pressed, all ready for winter.
 For supper that night my mother always fried pork loin.

-The beef was skinned, hung, and cut up for roasts and steaks; the scraps were ground up for hamburger.
-The heart, liver and tongue were portioned out and with the rest of the meat readied for the locker to quick freeze the meat in town where the meat was frozen for winter..
+The beef was skinned, hung, and cut up for roasts and steaks.
+The beef scraps were ground up for hamburger.
+The heart, liver and tongue were portioned out and with the rest of the meat readied for the locker to quick freeze the meat in town where the meat was frozen for winter.

 Throughout the year we butchered chickens as we needed them.
-My father chopped off the heads; we removed the feathers after scalding (dipping in boiling water).
+My father chopped off the heads and we removed the feathers after scalding (dipping in boiling water).
 The birds’ intestines were removed and then the meat was cut up for baking or frying.

 Our grocery lists were rather small because of all the vegetables, fruit, and meat.
 We bought flour, yeast, sugar, and salt regularly.